Skip to main content

 • “Runs smoothly, just like I remember playing it years ago.”

-• “The optimization is impressive; I can play for hours without any lag.”
+• “The optimization is impressive; I can play on lower-end hardware without any issues.”

 • “Not optimized for smartphones; this game must be played on a large screen.
-It's really frustrating to try to play on a small screen.”
+It's really frustrating if you try to play on a small screen.”

 • “Abysmal controls, even worse frame rate, and constant stuttering.”